FinalCAD/staircase/README.md

 ## Exporting

-Basically the export it a suite of manipulations
+Basically the export is a suite of manipulations

 You can invoke the exportation like :